sinclairzx81/typebox/readme.md

 ### OpenAPI

 TypeBox can be used to create schemas for OpenAPI.
-However users should be aware of the various differences between JSON Schema and OpenAPI schemas.
-Because TypeBox specifically focuses specifically on JSON Schema, users may need to construct specific OpenAPI schema types in instances where the OpenAPI specification diverges from the JSON schema specification.

-Two common scenarios where OpenAPI diverges from the JSON Schema specification is OpenAPI's handling of string `enum` and null `nullable` schemas.
-The following demonstrates how you can use TypeBox to construct these types.
+However users should be aware of the various differences between JSON Schema and OpenAPI specifications.
+Two common instances where OpenAPI diverges from the JSON Schema specification is OpenAPI's handling of string `enum` and null `nullable` schemas.
+The following shows how you can use TypeBox to construct these types.

 ```typescript
 import { Type, Static, TNull, TLiteral, TUnion, TSchema } from '@sinclair/typebox'